Asquera/elk-example/dataset/movies-100k/Readme.md

 This creates a new index named "movies" at the local Elasticsearch instance and applies the template with the same name.

-The last step is to bulk upload the seed file to Elasticsearch, which is done by:
+The last step is to bulk upload the generated seed file to Elasticsearch, which is done by:

 ```
 $ curl -X POST 'http://localhost:9200/movies/_bulk' --data-binary @item_seed.json > /dev/null
 ```

-which might fail for the 1M documents bulk file or use the bulk upload command (takes a bit longer)
+which might fail for the 1M documents bulk file.
+Alternatively use the rake command to bulk upload (takes a bit longer)

 ```
 $ rake upload_bulk
 ```

-this uploads all entries from the bulk JSON file to the Elasticsearch index named `movies`.
+this uploads all entries from the `seed.json` file to the Elasticsearch index named `movies`.